In this step you will install LabKey Server and set up a sample observational study.

 - If you don't know how to create projects and folders, review this topic.

 - Create a new subfolder named "HIV Study."
 Choose folder type "Study" and accept other defaults.

 - On the New Study page, click Import Study.

 - Confirm Local zip archive is selected, then click Choose File.
 Navigate to and select the "ImportableDemoStudy.folder.zip" file you downloaded.

 - Leave "Validate All Queries After Import" selected.
 Do not select "Show advanced import options."

 - Wait for LabKey Server to process the file: you will see a status notification of Complete when it is finished.
 You might see a status of Import Folder Waiting on a busy or shared server.
 If the page doesn't update automatically after a few minutes, refresh your browser window.

 - Click the HIV Study link to go to the home page of your new study.
-If you gave your folder a different name, the link will include that name.

 If you navigate to your study before LabKey Server has finished processing it, some elements will be missing from your study.
 That's not a problem; if you notice something missing, just wait a few more moments and refresh your browser.